-As well as goods, the Silk Road carried new ideas in art and religion.
-Nestorian Christianity and Buddhism.
-The first Buddhist missionaries appeared during the first century AD, and by the fourth century Buddhism had become the official religion of much of northern China, and by the eighth it was accepted throughout the empire.
-All along the road, monasteries, chapels, stupas and grottoes proliferated, often sponsored by wealthy traders.
-The remains of this early flowering of Buddhist art along the road are among the great attractions of the Northwest for modern-day travellers.
-Naturally, history has taken its toll – zealous Muslims, Western archeologists, Red Guards and the forces of nature have all played a destructive part – but some sites have survived intact, above all the cave art at Mogao outside Dunhuang.
+By 100 BC a dozen immense caravans were heading into the desert each year.
+From China emerged silk – of course – along with jade, porcelain, peaches, roses, cast iron, gunpowder and paper; the West sent back cucumbers, figs, sesame, walnuts, grapes (and wine-making), wool, ivory and religion – including Nestorian Christianity and Buddhism.
+The first Buddhist missionaries appeared in China in the first century AD, and by the fourth century Buddhism had become the official religion of much of northern China.
+Along the Silk Road, monasteries, stupas and grottoes proliferated, often sponsored by wealthy traders.
+The remains of this early flowering of Buddhist art are among the great attractions of the Northwest for modern-day travellers.
+History has taken its toll – zealous Muslims, Western archeologists, Red Guards and the forces of nature have all played a destructive part – but some sites have survived intact, above all the cave art at Mogao outside Dunhuang.